-You need to be careful when adding a private video to collections, because the privacy settings of channels, groups, showcases, and portfolios will often override the privacy settings for your individual video.
+You need to be careful when adding a private video to collections because the privacy settings of channels, groups, showcases, and portfolios will often override the privacy settings for your individual video.
 To remove your video from any of the collections it's currently in, go to the General tab, Collections section in your video settings and uncheck the box next to the desired collection.
-Don't forget to hit "Save" before leaving your video settings.
+Don't forget to click "Save" before leaving your video settings.

 A video added through a public collection can be indexed through Google, but can only be accessed through the collection.
 If the video is restricted for privacy with a password, it'll only be viewable with that password.
 Though it may be indexed and show up in search results, the video's privacy is not overridden.
 (Note that protecting a video with a password is only available with paid memberships.)

 Channels and Groups